Research Activities

 Shear-induced chemical segregation in a bulk metallic glass at room temperature

 Shear-induced segregation, by particle size, is known in the flow of colloids and granular media, but is unexpected at the atomic level in the deformation of solid materials, especially at room temperature.
-In nanoscale wear tests of an Fe-based bulk metallic glass at room temperature, without significant surface heating, we find that intense shear localization under a scanned indenter tip can induce strong segregation of a dilute large-atom solute (Y) to planar regions that then crystallize as a Y-rich solid solution (Fig. 3).
+In nanoscale wear tests of an Fe-based bulk metallic glass at room temperature, without significant surface heating, we find that intense shear localization under a scanned indenter tip can induce strong segregation of a dilute large-atom solute (Y) to planar regions that then crystallize as a Y-rich solid solution (see Figure below).
 There is stiffening of the material, and the underlying chemical and structural effects are characterized by transmission electron microscopy.
 The key influence of the soft Fe-Y interatomic interaction is investigated by ab-initio calculation.
 The driving force for the induced segregation, and its mechanisms, are considered by comparison with effects in other sheared media.

-Fig. 3.
-Cross-sectional TEM observation of a wear track. (a) HAADF STEM image of the cross-section of the track after ten to-and-fro passes, showing the MG matrix and within it shear bands (SBs) and bcc crystals.
+Figure: Cross-sectional TEM observation of a wear track. (a) HAADF STEM image of the cross-section of the track after ten to-and-fro passes, showing the MG matrix and within it shear bands (SBs) and bcc crystals.
 The position and size of the AFM tip is indicated by the dashed cone located at the center of the track, which overall is 650‒750 nm wide. (b) and (c) are SAED patterns from regions A and B, respectively, indicating a glassy phase and a crystal induced by mechanical deformation.

 D. V. Louzguine-Luzgin, A. S. Trifonov, Yu.
 P. Ivanov, A. K. A. Lu, A. V. Lubenchenko & A. L. Greer, Shear-induced chemical segregation in a Fe-based bulk metallic glass at room temperature, Scientific Reports, Vol. 11, (2021) 13650.